Hotmoka/hotmoka/tutorial/Takamaka.md

 }
 ```

+Look at the added call to `addInstanceMethodCallTransaction()`.
-This time we let the second account `blockchain.account(1)` pay for the transaction.
+This time, we let the second account `blockchain.account(1)` pay for the transaction.
 We specified to resolve method `Person.toString()` using `albert` as receiver and
 run the resolved method.
 The result is `s`, that we later print on the standard output.
 If you run class `Main`, you will se the following on the screen: